IvanKobzarev/windwaxmod/WindDesigner/ReadMe.txt

 WindDesigner.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
-    It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.
+    It contains information about the version of Viewal C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.